 Take Breaks From Screens

 Especially if your job revolves around staring at computer screens, this can be hard to do, but we all have a tendency to stare at our phones or tablets for too long.
 While the light from screens has not been proven to affect vision, our eyes become strained from focusing too intently for extended periods of time.
 For every 20 minutes you look at a screen, take a 20-second break and look at least 20 feet away.
 You can also make a goal of spending less time on your phone, which is also great for your overall health.

 Foods rich in vitamin A and zinc are excellent for sustaining healthy vision, as are foods that have plenty of omega-3 fatty acids.
 Not sure which foods will check these boxes?
 Fish, nuts, legumes, seeds, leafy green vegetables, carrots, sweet potatoes, and eggs are chock-full of essential vitamins and minerals that your eyes are sure to love.

 If you’re a smoker, take this as your sign to quit — if you’ve never smoked, it’s best to keep it that way.
-Smoking has a ton of negative consequences for your health, and your eyes are no exception.
-If you’ve been looking (or avoiding) yet another reason to throw out your last pack, helping your eyes is an excellent reason to stop smoking.
+Smoking has many negative consequences for your health, and your eyes are no exception.
+If you’ve been looking (or avoiding) yet another reason to throw out your last pack, helping your keep your eyes healthy is an excellent reason to stop smoking.

 Get Enough Sleep

 One-third of adults do not get enough sleep, and this can impact our eye health and vision.
 Sleeping isn’t just a chance for us to feel better, it’s a physical way to help our eyes recharge.
 Aim for getting at least 7 hours of sleep every night — you’ll feel better as a whole, and your eyes will benefit as well.